 The Best Car Insurance in Alaska

-MoneyGeek’s analysis of the top car insurance companies in Alaska considered several factors such as average cost, claims ratings and user satisfaction.
+MoneyGeek’s analysis of the top car insurance companies in Alaska found that GEICO is the best provider.
+This is based on several factors, including average cost, claims ratings and user satisfaction.

 With an annual cost of around $882, GEICO ranks first for affordability.
 It is also tied in the first position for user satisfaction, stability and claims.
 The insurer provides mechanical breakdown insurance.